Large Deviations Principle for the tagged empirical field of a general interacting gas: Proof of Proposition

 \end{proposition}

-The proof will consist in extending Lemma \ref{lem:lebser} in two directions: First, considering points distributed according to an in-homogeneous Poisson Point Process, instead of a homogeneous Poisson Point Process.
-Second, considering point distributed according to the Gibbs measure of a Hamiltoninan with no repulsive interaction, instead of an in-homogeneous Poisson Point Process.
+The proof will consist of three steps.
+The first one is an LDP for the empirical field on an inhomogeneous Poisson Point Process.
+The second one is an LDP for the \emph{tagged} empirical field of an inhomogeneous Poisson Point Process.
+The third and final one is an LDP for Gibbs measure of a Hamiltoninan with no repulsive interaction, instead of an inhomogeneous Poisson Point Process.

 \begin{proof}